IN THE MOUNTAINS OF FIRE

 Tuesday, August 11, 2708, continued

 Bright firelight plays with the texture of the chapel walls as I wipe grease off my fingers onto my leggings, high up under the skirt where the stains hopefully won’t show.
-Rich spices linger on my tongue, a full belly anchors me on the good side of life, young ones surround me that I helped to feed, and I cannot recall feeling more contented than this as I recline on my sleeping-bag to gaze up at the stars a-twinkle in the fragrant smoke.
+Rich spices linger on my tongue, a full belly anchors me on the good side of life, young ones surround me that I helped to feed, and I can't recall feeling more contented than this as I recline on my sleeping-bag to gaze up at the stars a-twinkle in the fragrant smoke.

 (“In Toulin and Borta,” I read in the galley lamplight, “You may pick your teeth at table, and in fact you will find, in the wealthier households, a small, silver implement provided for this purpose situated to the left of your spoon, at the table setting.”